 Chicken shawarma is just such a versatile dish.
 It’s so special because it tastes absolutely divine every way you have it!

-Let’s explore a few variations you can try with this recipe…
+Let’s explore a few variations you can try with this easy and delicious weeknight meal…

-• You can go ahead and skip on the veggies if you prefer, for a super meaty, garlicky, saucy chicken rice bowl!
+- You can go ahead and skip on the veggies if you prefer, for a super meaty, garlicky, saucy chicken rice bowl!
 I love it this way sometimes (erm… most of the time!).

-• Try making this recipe using a different meat.
+- Try making this recipe using a different meat.
 The marinade in this recipe works really well with absolutely every type of meat out there.
 Go ahead and make a beef shawarma rice bowl, or maybe a lamb shawarma rice bowl or even a prawn shawarma rice bowl or fish shawarma rice bowl!
 Just make sure you adjust your cooking time according to the meat you use.

-• You can also change the method of cooking your meat.
+- You can also change the method of cooking your meat.
 You can try baking or grilling your chicken.
 Maybe even air-frying it.
 Please make sure you adjust the cooking time according to the cooking method used.
 Small tip: After baking your chicken, if you feel it doesn’t have that nice brown crust, go ahead and pan-fry it just a bit till it gets that beautiful browning!

 Continue reading if you would like to read about vegetarian, dairy-free, gluten-free, nut-free or vegan adaptations of this recipe.

-Note- If you think you have an ingredient that you feel is suitable as a substitute for a certain ingredient in this recipe, according to your dietary preference, you can use it and let us know how it works as a substitute in the comments below.
+Note- If you think you have an ingredient that you feel is suitable as a substitute for a certain ingredient in this recipe, according to your dietary preference, you can use it and let us know how it works as a substitute in the comments section below.
 I’ll then add it in as an adaptation suggestion here.
 This will help so many others with the same diet preference as yours.

 Vegetarian Adaptation:

-To make Vegetarian Shawarma Rice Bowl…
+To make a Vegetarian Shawarma Rice Bowl…

-• Or make this recipe with mushrooms and onions or even potatoes instead.
+- Or make this recipe with mushrooms and onions or even potatoes instead.
 You can use the same marinade given in this recipe.
 Make sure you marinate your veggies for at least 30 minutes and then cook them accordingly.

-• Please make sure to use plain yogurt that does not contain gelatin in the marinade and the creamy garlic sauce.
+- Please make sure to use plain yogurt that does not contain gelatin in the marinade and the creamy garlic sauce.

-• For the rice, you can go ahead and use vegetable broth or water instead of chicken broth.
+- For the rice, you can go ahead and use vegetable broth or water instead of chicken broth.

 Dairy-Free Adaptation: